'Cottage' (i) was the US and Canadian reoccupation of Kiska island in the Aleutian islands group (15/16 August 1943).

 The Allied troops pushed inland, and in this period the weather returned to the typical pattern of dense fog interspersed with cold rain and wind.
 Despite the fact that the men who had fought on Attu expected the Japanese to be waiting in prepared positions on the high ground above them, the only guns fired were those of friend against friend.
 Partially as a result of this 'friendly fire' tendency, the casualties ashore during the first four days of the operation numbered 32 dead (28 US and four Canadian) as well as 121 sick and wounded.
 The US Navy lost 71 dead or missing and 47 wounded when, on 18 August, the destroyer Abner Read struck a mine.

-By the time the search of the island, including miles of tunnels, was over and the US casualty list had risen to 313 men including 191 posted as missing but probably killed in other 'friendly fire' incidents, and four killed by Japanese land mines and booby traps.
-The Allies had attacked an island uninhabited except by four dogs which the Japanese had abandoned.
+By the time the search of the island, including miles of tunnels, was over and the US casualty list had risen to 313 men including 191 posted as missing but probably killed in other 'friendly fire' incidents, and four killed by Japanese landmines and booby traps.
+The Allies had attacked an island now uninhabited except by four dogs which the Japanese had abandoned.
 To make the embarrassment complete, the Kiska evacuation had been carried out on 28 July, almost three weeks before the Allied landing.

 On 24 August Corlett declared the island secure, marking the end of the Aleutian islands campaign.
-By the end of 1943 US and Canadian troop strength in Alaska would drop from a maximum of about 144,000 to 113,000, and by hat time the North Pacific Area had reverted from US Navy to US Army control.
+By the end of 1943 US and Canadian troop strength in Alaska would drop from a maximum of about 144,000 to 113,000, and by that time the North Pacific Area had reverted from US Navy to US Army control.
 During 1944 the Canadians departed, and US Army strength in the Alaska Defense Command decreased to 63,000 men.

 Although interest in the theatre waned, it was in the Aleutians that the USA in fact achieved its first theatre-wide victory in World War II, ending Japan’s only campaign in the western hemisphere.
 In clearing the Japanese from the Aleutians, the objective had been to eliminate a potential military threat, but more importantly to remove the psychological blow of a Japanese military foothold in the western hemisphere.